schluppeck/dafni/Readme.md

 In the class, we acquire various MRI data sets - (emphasis on fMRI, anatomical, and/or DTI) in small groups.
 We then use a combination of tools to analyse the data.

 The module is for *10 credits* and runs for seven 2h sessions.
-(First iteration of the course Feb.
-2017).

 | Week | Unit                                                           | Topic                                                     |